Pierpont Edwards: Education and career

 Born on April 8, 1750, in Northampton, Province of Massachusetts Bay, British America, Edwards graduated from the College of New Jersey (now Princeton University) in 1768.
 He entered private practice in New Haven, Connecticut Colony, British America (State of Connecticut, United States from July 4, 1776) starting in 1771.
 He served in the Continental Army during the American Revolutionary War.
 He was a member of the Connecticut House of Representatives in 1777, from 1784 to 1785, and from 1787 to 1790, serving as Speaker during his last two years.
 He was a delegate to the Congress of the Confederation (Continental Congress) from 1787 to 1788.
 He was a member of the Connecticut convention to ratify the United States Constitution in 1788.
 He resumed private practice in New Haven from 1790 to 1806.

 Federal judicial service

 Edwards was nominated by President Thomas Jefferson on February 21, 1806, to a seat on the United States District Court for the District of Connecticut vacated by Judge Richard Law.
 He was confirmed by the United States Senate on February 24, 1806, and received his commission the same day.
 His service terminated on April 5, 1826, due to his death in Bridgeport, Connecticut.
 He was interred at Grove Street Cemetery in New Haven.

 Other service

 Edwards was a member of the constitutional convention which framed Connecticut's constitution of 1818.

 Honor

 Pierpont Township, Ashtabula County, Ohio is named for him.

+Edwards was a Freemason in Hiram Lodge no. 1 AF&AM in New Haven CT.
+He was the first Grand Master of Masons in Connecticut and the Grand Lodge of Connecticut honors distinguished members with a medal in his name.

 Family

 Edwards was the youngest child of theologian Jonathan Edwards.
-His son, Henry W. Edwards, was Governor of Connecticut and his daughter, Harriett Pierpont Edwards, was married to inventor Eli Whitney.
+His son, Henry W. Edwards, was Governor of Connecticut and his daughter, Henrietta Frances Edwards, was married to inventor Eli Whitney.
+His nephew, who was only five years younger than himself, was Vice President Aaron Burr.